 Level of maturity Description Starting There are organisations that do not manage their supply chains.
 They are only focused on short-term relations with suppliers.
-Non-compliance actions (social/environmental) appear.
+Non-compliance actions (so-cial/environmental) appear.
 There is no detailed knowledge about processes and relations in their supply chain.
 The issue of sustainability is not taken into consideration as an important element of their business strategy.
 Aware Organisations are aware of social and environmental aspects of their supply chains but they are characterised by a reactive attitude.
-They identify potential risks but have no strategy how to manage them.
+They identify poten- tial risks but have no strategy how to manage them.
 Aspiring Organisations know about sustainability but it is not their priority.
-They manage social and environmental risks and include a non-economic aspect into their supply chain management system.
+They man- age social and environmental risks and include a non-economic aspect into their supply chain management system.
 Sustainable business leaders Processes in a supply chain are known, managed and controlled.
-There is a set of measures to assess the level of achievement of non-economic KPIs.
-Organisations identify and manage their risks.
-The impact on processes is huge so organisations can influence the way suppliers behave.
-Sustainability is the main orientation of their development.
-Masters of sustainability The most sustainable organisations in the industry.
-Sustainability is an element of their business models and the main factor of supply chain management.
+There Masters of sustainability The most sustainable organisations in the industry.
+Sustainability is an ele- ment of their business models and the main factor of supply chain manage- ment.
 They manage sustainability issues but also communicate about them.
 They are independently assessed and certified.
 They educate their partners in supply chains.
 New projects and goals are set to improve KPIs.